Forest Bathing.

 Never miss any remote or in-person Forest Therapy Walks.

-You’ll get special pricing, too.
+You’ll get special pricing on my private events, too.

 I felt more balanced, connected and grounded to the place and moment in time, which gave me a good foundation for the rest of the day.